AndreasJJ/Color-handler/README.md

 Description: Works as the main function, but only returns a RGBA array.

 #### `hsl2rgb`
+**Notice**: This function rounds to the closest integer, as such some accuracy from hsl will be lost.
 Usage: ```import hsl2rgb from 'lumino/hsl2rgb'``` \
 Alternative usage: ```import { hsl2rgb } from 'lumino'```